OhGreat/DART_python/README.md

 # Discrete Algebric Reconstruction Technique (DART) - *currently in development*
 DART is an iterative reconstruction algorithm for discrete tomography.
 The original publication<a href="#original_publication">[1]</a> was used as reference to create this library.

-What this repository consists of is an implementation of the DART algorithm, together with a framework to generate phantoms and measurements, to test the algorithm itself.
+What this repository consists of, is an implementation of the DART algorithm together with a framework to generate phantoms and measurements, to test the algorithm itself.

 ## Prerequisites